CrazyRedMachine/UltimatePopnController/README.md

 As I needed more gpio than usual, this project was my first time working with Arduino Due and unfortunately the USB HID definitions are not compatible with Leonardo code so a lot of changes had to be made.

+The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.

 # Supported devices and requirements

 This code has been tested on Arduino Due.
 It should still compile for Leonardo provided you redefine the pinout.